-This post shows how to clean a top load wash, for a front load washing machine cleaning tutorial, click here.
+This post shows how to clean a top load wash, for a cleaning tutorial for front load washers, click here.

-Do you need to clean a top load washing machine?
+Do you need to clean a top load washer?

 Short answer: yes!

 I spend an enormous amount of time doing laundry.
 Between my husband and

 With all of that use, detergent residue, mold, and grime can build up fast, like in the photo below.

 I would always make a mental note to do something about it but I obviously never quite got around to it.
 (Our poor neglected appliances!)

 Determined to break this cycle of yuck I researched and researched the best way to clean a washing machine and here's what I came up with.